SuperStretch Yoga HD

 (iPad/iPhone, Android, free, but in-app purchases available, developed by Headspace Meditation Ltd)

 A popular and accessible meditation app.
 Forget your notions about how meditation is for hippies: the science clearly shows it works and can improve concentration, mental health and general wellbeing.

 A meditation app specifically designed for young people.

 Daddy, where do babies come from?
 It’s one of the first tricky questions that children ask, but parents are often stumped.
 Birdees features a series of age-appropriate lessons for children on gender, body image, values, dealing with strangers, personality and communication.
 There’s a wide variety of attitudes to sex and relationship education in Ireland, but this series is flexible enough to allow parents to integrate their own values into the lessons.

-Suitable for: ages two to eight.
+: ages two to eight.